-12. Grab a cup of joe and let the kids run around at Good Day Play Cafe in Bayside, Queens, or one of these other play cafes.
+12. Grab a cup of joe and let the kids run around at Good Day Play Cafe, which has locations in Brooklyn and Queens.
+Not in your hood?
+Try or one of these other play cafes.

 13. Head to Times Square's mini world Gulliver's Gate to see a tiny version of NYC and other famous sites worldwide.